New York Pass and tourist cards: complete guide 2026

 You should always find yourself in the situation where it is not worth taking the pass if the child is below the child age stipulated by the pass.

-What means fall under public transportation?
+What means fall under public transport?

 We are talking about the network operated by MTA (Metropolitan Transportation Authority), which includes: